 Double Meaning: a Tactile Journey through the Peggy Guggenheim Collection

-Double Meaning is the inclusive program for blind and visually impaired visitors, intended to make art accessible to all.
+Double Meaning is a program for blind, partially sighted, and sighted visitors that aims to make art accessible to all.

-Double Meaning is the inclusive program for blind and visually impaired visitors, intended to make art accessible to all.
+Double Meaning is a program for blind, partially sighted, and sighted visitors that aims to make art accessible to all.

 People over 75 years of age have the opportunity to visit the museum before opening hours thanks to a social inclusion initiative aimed at helping senior citizens avoid the isolation that often occurs during the summer months.